Last Updated on January 2, 2023 by ThoughtsStained

 WHO SAYS THAT?

-I will say a few things about this book and why I loved it so much.
-As both a writer and an avid reader in the fantasy genre, I always crave good worldbuilding.
-Duskfall‘s worldbuilding wasn’t good, it was exceptional.
-I loved the world we were thrown into.
+- Duskfall‘s worldbuilding wasn’t good, it was exceptional.
 I loved the political tensions between humans, tiellans and daemons.
 I was awed by the religious complications.
 The magic system was brilliant.
 But the best part was how subtly I learned about it all.
-I wasn’t bombarded by information dumps (which is what I’m guilty of with my own fantasy and just reinstates why I want to be friends with this author, so he can teach me his ways).
+I wasn’t bombarded by information dumps.
 Instead, I learned what I needed to know as the characters needed to know it or when it was relevant to the story.
 Granted, this isn’t a new way to present worldbuilding; most successful fantasy authors are capable of doing this.
-But in this moment of my life, after receiving some editorial feedback on one of my manuscripts that highlights this area as one of my biggest things to improve (amongst plenty of others), reading Duskfall and seeing my weakness executed so flawlessly was refreshing and inspiring (and a bit daunting, to be honest.
-How could I ever learn to execute such worldbuilding they way he did??).
+Still, it was well done here!

-The characters were fantastic.
-My loyalty to Knot was almost instantaneous and I can’t really explain why, but I would fight with him and for him with everything I have (not that he’d really need my help; he’s doing fairly fine on his own, complicated memory lost and unknown past aside).
+- The characters were fantastic.
+My loyalty to Knot was almost instantaneous.
+I can’t really explain why, but I would fight with him and for him with everything I have.
 Astrid…I mean, damn, Astrid.
 I could read books–yes, plural–about her alone and be perfectly content.
 Jane and Cinzia were both fascinating in their own rights, though if I had to pick a side, I’m with Cinzia.
 And then you bring in Kali and Nash and that’s an entirely different can of fascinating worms.
 I love books that have multiple POVs, but I often find myself wishing I was in one POV instead of another, even though I enjoy both.
 That wasn’t the case with Duskfall.
 I enjoyed all of them.

-Interestingly enough, the characters I found myself most annoyed by were Winter and Lian, our tiellans.
+- Interestingly enough, the characters I found myself most annoyed by were Winter and Lian, our tiellans.
 And it wasn’t because they were tiellans.
-I loved the tiellan culture and would love to spend more time directly immersed in that culture (perhaps in a prequel story? *waggles eyebrows*).
-I’m not sure what my beef with Lian is (I think it has to do with my loyalty to Knot), but I have one.
-And Winter…damn if she didn’t frustrate the hell out of me (and also was the reason I was pissed and embarrassed myself in front of her creator, so the poor girl didn’t earn any extra points from me).
+I loved the tiellan culture and would love to spend more time directly immersed in that culture.
+I’m not sure what my beef with Lian is, but I have one.
+And Winter…damn if she didn’t frustrate the hell out of me.
 Did I empathize and sympathize with her?
 Oh yes.
 Did I want to grab her by the shoulders and shake her ridiculously hard almost every other page because she was being a dolt?
 Oh yes.

-I love books where I have mixed emotions regarding the characters.
+love books where I have mixed emotions regarding the characters.
 I don’t want to love them all or hate them all.
 Even with a specific character, I love when I feel one way towards them and then my feelings are confronted and challenged as we journey on.
-I love books that have multiple plotlines and threads that I don’t get lost between, but instead have a clear investment in each one and am left itching to find out what happens next when they aren’t resolved.
+I love books that have multiple plotlines and threads.
+With a clear investment in each one and am left itching to find out what happens next when they aren’t resolved.
 I love the blurring of good and evil.
-I love intricate magic, powerful underdogs, complicated characters, grotesque details.
+The intricate magic, powerful underdogs, complicated characters, grotesque details.
 I love snort-laughing at what a character says, tensing up when I’m caught off-guard, my chest constricting when I’m torn up emotionally, getting chills and yelling, “You did WHAT?!”
 I love books that make me feel, make me care and inspire and challenge me to improve my own work.

 Duskfall?
 Yeah, it had all of that ^^.
 And that’s why it was one of the best books I’ve read this year.
 That’s why you should go read it, right now.
 And that’s why I’m taking off an entire day from work and from life, sometime in June 2017 (or earlier? *puppy dog eyes*), when book two is slotted to come out.
 Absolutely brilliant.